Scott-Lab-QBI/basic-uq-hpc-scripts/README.md

 - To check the status of jobs you can use `qstat`
 - The HPC will log any errors in files in the HPC home directory, you can review these when things don't work.

-# Check Suite2p ran properly
+# Check Suite2p ran correctly
 - Log into the HPC
 - go into the `basic-uq-hpc-scripts` folder
 - run command: